andreisuslov/api-testing-framework/README.md

      System.out.println("Server: " + serverHeader2);
      ```

-We can also add a header using this syntax:
+We can also inject a header using this syntax:

 ```
 Header someHeader = new Header("some_name", "some_value");